 I didn’t fix that – I actually wrote it in real time, and as you can see, its a draw, And I think that’s a fair summary.
 I’d go with whichever offers me the best and most convenient deal.
 The one thing that would sway me in one direction is if they had a loyalty scheme, but neither do currently.

-Book cheap flights to Lanzarote on either with confidence for your next trip, and relish in the fact that these two airlines have dramatically increase our options for airports to travel from, and reduced the price of doing so.
+Book cheap flights to Lanzarote on either with confidence for your next trip, and relish in the fact that all these airlines have dramatically increase our options for airports to travel from, and reduced the price of doing so.

 Long may they continue serving us!